SUSHANT-M-GIT/SUSHANT-M-GIT/README.md

 ---

 ## 💡 About Me
-✨ Passionate Full-Stack Developer focused on building real-world, scalable applications
+✨ Full-Stack Developer focused on building scalable, real-world web applications

 - 🎓 B.Tech CS & IT (6th Semester) – Reva University
-- 💻 Experienced in building **responsive frontend applications using React**
+- 💻 Experience in building **responsive web applications using React.js**
-- 🔐 Strong in backend development (Node.js, Express) & **JWT authentication systems**
+- 🔐 Strong in backend development (Node.js, Express) & **authentication systems**
 - 🔗 Skilled in designing and integrating **RESTful APIs**
-- 🧠 Strong in debugging, problem-solving & writing clean, maintainable code
+- 🧠 Strong in **debugging, problem-solving, and code optimization**
+- 🧪 Familiar with **testing, debugging, and improving application performance**
-- 🤝 Comfortable working in **team-based and collaborative environments**
+- 🤝 Comfortable working in **collaborative team environments**
+- 📚 Continuously learning and adapting to new web technologies
-- 📌 Actively seeking Full Stack Development Internship opportunities
+- 📌 Seeking Full Stack Development Internship opportunities

 ---